Dave Shula, Don Shula’s Son: 5 Fast Facts You Need To Know

 Since then, he has taken on the challenge multiple times.

-At Dartmouth, he caught most of his passes from Buddy Teevans, who has coached Dartmouth’s football team for nearly 20 years off-and-on, hired Schula for the job.
+At Dartmouth, he caught most of his passes from Buddy Teevans, who has coached Dartmouth’s football team for nearly 20 years off-and-on, hired Shula for the job.

 “My dad was funny,” he said, a faraway look in his eyes.
 “I told him and he was excited.
 He said what I hoped he would say, which was, ‘You have always loved coaching, you love Dartmouth and you have a great relationship with Coach Teevens.